This post may contain affiliate links. Please read our disclosure policy.

 Country Fried Steak, also known as Chicken fried steak, is a Southern food classic but is so easy to make at home.
 Tenderized round steak, or cube steak, is breaded and fried to a crispy golden brown.
 The pan drippings are used to make a flavorful creamy milk gravy to smother the steaks.

-If you love decadent comfort food dinners, you’ll also love my Beef and Noodles, Salisbury Steak, or Marry Me Chicken.
+If you love decadent comfort food dinners, you’ll also love my Beef and Noodles, Salisbury Steak, or my Marry Me Chicken Recipe with Pasta.

 Country Fried Steak covered in gravy